m-dhiraj/foreflight-info-app/README.md

 Tradeoff: Writing tests for your functions is time taking and can hinder your devlopment speed, but the tradeoff is the reliability of your functions.

+Other Design Choices:

+I choose to implement a page with a central search that can query one airport at a time, the user can choose to populate the page with as many airports as they deem fit but it is up to them.
+I thought that is a more intuitive approach to the usability of my app rather than have the user enter a list of airport codes that they want to query at once, it also lightens the load on my application.